-A great option for safety and adding more décor to your home is stair runners.
+A great option for adding more décor as well as safety to your home is stair runners.
 There are many people who have hardwood on their floors, walls and even their stairs and enjoy the bare simplicity of the wood.
-But when it comes to stairs, each step tends to take quite a beating and should be a safe surface to walk up and down on.
+But when it comes to stairs, each step tends to take quite a beating.
+You need to make sure your stairs are a safe surface to walk up and down on.
 Stair runners are the perfect way to protect your floors and add a bit of style to your home

 What is a Stair Runner?

 A stair runner is a piece of carpet that doesn’t cover your entire staircase.
-It’s usually installed over hardwood or even tiled stairs and come in many different colors, textures, and patterns like regular carpet.
+It’s usually installed over hardwood or even tiled stairs and modern stair come in as many different colors, textures, and patterns as regular carpet.

 Why Add a Stair Runner?